Whats in your Cart?

 We do know, however, that humankind has faced numerous mass traumas and tragedies throughout history, and that there are certain characteristics that define those people who survive, and emerge even stronger.

-This webinar distils the research into resilience during world shaking events, plus effective resilience programs for workplaces, into practical approaches that will help you through the uncertainties and challenges of COVID-19.
+This webinar distils the research into resilience during world shaking events, plus effective resilience programs for workplaces, into practical approaches that will help you through the state of perma-crisis that many of us have, or continue to experience.

 You will come away with specific strategies for: